Valiant Records: Unrelated labels also called Valiant

-In 1960, record label owner Joe Banashak started a New Orleans-based Valiant label, but threats of a lawsuit by Warner Bros. prompted Banashak to rename the label Instant Records in 1961.
+In 1960, record label owner Joe Banashak started a New Orleans–based Valiant label, but threats of a lawsuit by Warner Bros. prompted Banashak to rename the label Instant Records in 1961.

-Valiant Records was also the name of an unrelated label headquartered variously in Swarthmore, PA and Bronx, NY, that re-released some albums originally issued on the Somerset Records label, largely for inexpensive supermarket and variety store distribution.
+Valiant Records was also the name of an unrelated label headquartered variously in Swarthmore, Pennsylvania, and Bronx, New York, that re-released some albums originally issued on the Somerset Records label, largely for inexpensive supermarket and variety store distribution.